AdobeDocs/data-collection-apis/src/pages/getting-started/troubleshooting.md

 ## Severity

-Server API errors can also be split by severity:
+Edge Network API errors can also be split by severity:

 * **Fatal errors** halt the dispatch pipeline.
 * **Non-fatal errors** could signal a partial processing, while allowing for request processing to continue.
 When present, the overall status code of the request becomes `207 Multi-Status`.